Privacy Policy 3.0

 Our legitimate interests and your right to object

-Legitimate Interests means the interests of our organisation in conducting and managing our courses, events and other services.
+Legitimate Interests means the interests of our association in conducting and managing our courses, events and other services.

 For example, we have an interest in making sure our marketing is relevant for you, so we may process your information to send you marketing that is tailored to your interests.
 It can also apply to processing that is in your interests as well.